NOAH Compendium

 Before allowing animals to have access to the medicated water, the water delivery system should be drained, if possible, and flushed with the medicated water to ensure accuracy of dosing.
 This procedure may need to be performed on all treatment days.

-The uptake of medicated water depends on age and clinical conditions of the birds, ambient temperature and light regime.
-In order to obtain the correct dosage concentration of the product should be adjusted accordingly.
+The intake of medicated water depends on the clinical condition of the animals.
+In order to obtain the correct dosage, the concentration of fenbendazole may need to be adjusted accordingly.

-Capillaria obsignata: The dose is 2.0 mg fenbendazole per kg body weight per day (equivalent to 0.01 ml of the product).
+Capillaria obsignata: The dose is 2.0 mg fenbendazole per kg body weight per day (equivalent to 0.01 ml of the veterinary medicinal product).
 This dose has to be administered on 5 consecutive days.

 Treatment of Ascaridia galli and Heterakis gallinarum:

-ml product/day = total estimated body weight (kg) of chickens/pheasants to be treated x 0.005 ml
+ml veterinary medicinal product/day = total estimated body weight (kg) of chickens/pheasants to be treated x 0.005 ml

 Treatment of Capillaria obsignata:

-ml product/day = total estimated body weight (kg) of chickens to be treated x 0.01 ml
+ml veterinary medicinal product/day = total estimated body weight (kg) of chickens to be treated x 0.01 ml

 Follow the instructions described below to prepare the medicated water.
 Use a sufficiently accurate commercially available measuring device.